cicerocamargo/slate/source/index.md

 Industry2go Developers Guide API 2.0

-All needed informations about our API is wrote here, the technical information and the concept about how it works.
+All the technical information and the concepts behind the data involved and other necessary information about Industry2go's back-end API is contained here.

 # Understanding the concept of the API

-The backend there the concept of taxonomy and terms, using this way is possible and easy to create multiple types of relationships and easy to handle the data.
+In our backend we make use of the concepts of taxonomies and terms.
+These concepts, which will be detailed next, makes it possible to create multiple types of relationships among pieces of data and simplify the handle of common data.

-##The Term concept
+## The Term concept

-  Terms are all of our entities inside of our project eg: sections, products, documents.
-All of them are belongs to a Term, a term is the real “entity” that will relate with others terms.
+Term is a generic entity that encapsulates data that's common to all the other entities.
+A term is like an abstract root class, this means that you never create a term by itself, but all the concrete entities (sections, products, documents, etc.) are backed by a term.
+However, the term is the entity that is in fact used to relate with others terms.

-All entities have an id(normal identifier field) and have a term_id(that means your term_id related with term).
+All entities have an `id` (a normal identifier field, which is unique in the context) and have a `term_id` (a globally unique `id`, for the term information of that entity).
+For instance, if we take an empty database and create a Document, this new Document will have an `id` equal to 1 and a `term_id` also equal to 1.
+Now if we create a Product, it'll have an `id` equal to 1 but a `term_id` equal to 2 (remember, the `term_id` is unique!).
+Now if we create a new Document, it'll have an `id` equal to 2 and a `term_id` equal to 3, and so on.

-To create relations, all that you will need is know the term_id of the needed entity eg: a product brand have a term_id 100 to create a relation between a product family and this product brand you just need set the parent_term_id of the product family.
+When it comes to creating relationships, we always use the `term_id` of the involved entities, e.g., if you want to link a Product Brand to a parent Section we set the `parent_term_id` of the Product Brand to the `term_id` from the Section.

-All entities with multiple relations have a field in the request body named relations, that field have all of the relation terms, this turn easy to walk between this relations.
+All entities that are involved in multiple relationships have an array in the response body named `relations`.
+This array carries the term information of all related terms.

-##The Taxonomy concept
+## The Taxonomy concept

-All entities are terms, but the developer need know what this terms are, to solve this needs we have the Taxonomy Concept, all terms belongs to a taxonomy, a taxonomy is the kind of entity they are, eg: a document with id 1 and term id 100, the term have a field named taxonomy id that refers to taxonomy Document.
+All entities are terms, but the developer need know which is the concrete entity for a term, i.e., if a term is a Document or a Product, for instance.
+This is resolved by Taxonomy Concept, where each and every term belongs to a taxonomy.

-The developer always can use the Taxonomy id to know what kind of entity the term are.
+Take the following dictionary as an example. `Section` is a taxonomy and its `taxomomy_id` is 1 (this is not the same of an "instance" of a Section with `id` equal to 1).
+The developer can always rely on the `taxonomy_id` of a term to know which is the "concrete" entity of that term.

 > Example of generated data after a CREATE action: